Application Process

 The Interview

-In November we assess applications and invite applicants for interview (we interview the vast majority of applicants).
-When you come for interview, we will encourage you to talk about your academic interests and ideas.
+When you have your interview, we will encourage you to talk about your academic interests and ideas.
 We are looking for intellectual ability, aptitude for the subject, curiosity and commitment.
 So expect interviewers to ask a range of questions relating to the work or reading you have done, both at school and outside it.
 Do not be surprised if they ask you to justify or elaborate on what you say.

 If they introduce issues that are new to you, they are not trying to catch you out, but instead wish to discover how you would deal with new ideas or an unfamiliar topic.
 They will not expect you to know all the answers: simply to think hard and have a go.
 Similarly, any assessment we ask you to take while here is designed to show us your academic potential and aptitude.
 Apart from the small number of subjects that require some preparatory reading, the interviews and Cambridge College Registered admissions assessments require no specific preparation.